Skip to main content

 • stop leaking trust through small acts of neglect

 2. Tell the real story.
-If you've been serving people for 20, 30, or 40 years, the site should make that obvious in the first three seconds.
+If you've served people for 20, 30, or 40 years, the site should make that obvious in the first three seconds.

 3. Make the next step easy.
 Don't make anyone hunt for how to call, book, or send a question.